-The Residential Low (RL) land use designation is the primary residential land use designation in Poulsbo, and allows for a density range of 4-5 dwelling units (du) per acre.
+The Residential Low (RL) land use designation is the primary residential land use designation in Poulsbo and allows for a density range of 4-5 dwelling units (du) per acre.
+This district is intended to recognize and maintain established low urban density residential areas, create residential areas that promote neighborhood livability, and provide for additional related uses such as schools, parks, and utility uses necessary to serve immediate residential areas.
 This designation will primarily be single-family detached residential units on minimum 7,500 square feet and maximum 10,890 square foot lots.
 Some institutional uses, such as churches or schools may be suitable to be located within this land use designation.
 Residential Medium:

-The Residential Medium (RM) land use designation allows for attached residential units, by allowing a density range of 6-10 du per acre.
+The Residential Medium (RM) land use designation allows for attached residential units, by allowing a density range of 6 -14 10 du per acre.
+This district is intended to provide for middle density residential development, facilitate public transit, and encourage efficient use of commercial services and public infrastructure, and encourage development of a variety of housing types, including townhouses, apartments, condominiums, smaller lot cottages, and duplexes.
 Attached or clustered units are encouraged in the designation, such as duplexes, four-plexes, row houses, townhouses, or traditional stacked units.
 Other uses, such as churches and schools may be suitable to be located within this land use designation.
 Residential High: